acmucsd/energium-ai-2020/README.md

-# King of the Hill AI Competition at UCSD
+# Energium AI Competition at UCSD